ON-THE-JOB: REPAIRING A WATER LEAK

 Leak Locators replaces the removed concrete from Step 4 with new materials.
 Recommendations will be made to the customer for additional support in returning the deck back to its original look.

-These services (and more) are available by Leak Locators.
+Also, these services (and more) are available by Leak Locators.

 Call Leak Locators today at (919) 376-9203 or fill out the contact form here.

-To read more and view pictures about the processes of leak detection by Leak Locators, click here.
+Lastly, to read more and view pictures about the processes of leak detection by Leak Locators, click here.